-- vi. [] Recover through other means.
-Describe the activities and the results of these activities based on the most recent analysis: - vii. [] Establish a unit to investigate and collect improper payments and describe the composition of the unit.
+- vii. [] Establish a unit to investigate and collect improper payments and describe the composition of the unit.
 Describe the activities and the results of these activities based on the most recent analysis: - viii. [] Other.
-Describe the activities and the results of these activities:
+Describe the activities and the results of these activities: - c.
+Does the Lead Agency investigate and recover improper payments due to unintentional program violations?

-progra ogram violations? [] No. [x] Yes [x] Yes.
 If yes, check and describe below any activities that the Lead Agency will use to investigate and recover improper payments due to unintentional program violations.
 Include in the description how each activity assists in the investigation and recovery of improper payments due to unintentional program violations.
-Include a description of the results of such activity. i. [] Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount.
-Describe the activities and the results of these activities based on the most recent analysis: ii. [] Coordinate with and refer to the other State/Territory agencies (e.g., State/Territory collection agency, law enforcement agency).
-Describe the activities and the results of these activities based on the most recent analysis: iii. [x] Recover through repayment plans.
+Include a description of the results of such activity.

+- i. [] Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount.
+Describe the activities and the results of these activities based on the most recent analysis: - ii. [] Coordinate with and refer to the other State/Territory agencies (e.g., State/Territory collection agency, law enforcement agency).
+Describe the activities and the results of these activities based on the most recent analysis: - iii. [x] Recover through repayment plans.
 Describe the activities and the results of these activities based on the most recent analysis: When it is determined that a provider has unintentionally violated the program policies, a recoupment of monies paid to the provider is processed.
 The provider is allowed to set up a repayment plan through the Lead Agency Finance Division.
 A repayment letter is sent to the provider describing the monies owed.
 The provider is given an option to pay the amount in full by a specific date, or the option of requesting a payment plan and making regular payments.
-A report will be created to give a total amount of funds recovered through repayment plans.
-During the October 2022 through September 2024 there were 133 repayment plans generated for a total of \$167,488 to be repaid. iv. [x] Reduce payments in subsequent months.
+A report will be created to give a total amount of funds recovered through repayment plans. - [x] Reduce payments in subsequent months.
 Describe the activities and the results of these activities based on the most recent analysis: If the provider who has unintentionally violated program policy is allowed to continue to serve child care scholarship children, recoupments will be recovered from future payment requests submitted by the provider.
 The Lead Agency has processes in place to recover misspent funds from providers that are the results of these errors.
 These processes include an automated adjustment system in which both payable and receivable adjustments can be entered in the Child Care Scholarship Program database.
 Once the adjustments are entered, the future payments for the child care provider will be either increased, if a payable adjustment was entered and additional monies are due, or decreased, if a receivable adjustment was entered and monies are due back.
-The adjustments are reflected on the Service Voucher Log (SVI) for the child care provider and will affect all future payments until the amount of the adjustment has been paid or received.
+The adjustments are reflected on the Service Voucher Log (SVL) for the child care provider and will affect all future payments until the amount of the adjustment has been paid or received. - v. [x] Recover through State/Territory tax intercepts.
+Describe the activities and the results of these activities based on the most recent analysis: The Lead Agency's Accounts Receivable Division handles the process of submitting State tax intercept requests which are processed through the SC Department of Revenue.
+Tax intercepts are not processed for clients.